stargate/stargate/helm/README.md

 Cassandra storage port 7000 accessible as a k8s service. install helm in the environment.

-## Helm installation instruction
-Clone the stargate repository
-cd helm
-helm install stargate stargate

-Note:
-  - The helm values file (values.yaml) is updated with default values if cassandra is installed as - helm install my-release bitnami/cassandra
-  - Memory and CPU units provided in the values.yaml file is based on testing done on local environment with 6GB RAM and 4 CPU allocated to k8s environment.

 ## Autoscaling
 Auto scaling uses metrics server.
 Metrics server can be installed as:\
 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml